daveprowse/tac-live/lab-10/10-instructions.md

     `firefox output.svg`

-That should display dependency graph of your resources in Terraform.
+Try that now.
+It should display dependency graph of your resources in Terraform.
 Fun!

 ## Destroy the infrastructure

 Once again, it's very important to destroy the infrastructure so that you are not billed any more than need be.

+- Go to the lab-10 directory
-From the lab-10 directory, use the autodestroy.sh script to destroy the infrastructure.
+- Use the `autodestroy.sh` script to destroy the infrastructure.
+  `./autodestroy.sh`

 If for some reason that does not work, go to the instances directory and type:

 `terraform destroy`